eduardonunesp/eduardonunesp.github.io/content/Golang/practicing-golang-pt2.md

 ## Channels and Routines

-The time has come to talk about one of the main features of the Go language.

-Undoubtedly one of the most exciting things about language is that competition is in the “blood”; it is in the core of the language, it does not need an auxiliary library, not even “workarounds” or “macgyverisms”.
+The time has come to discuss one of the main features of the Go language: concurrency.
+Undoubtedly, one of the most exciting aspects of Go is that concurrency is ingrained in the language’s core.
+It does not require auxiliary libraries, workarounds, or makeshift solutions.

-Furthermore, the responsible for this are the go call, the channel type, and the routine.

-The go keyword will cause a function linked to the main thread to become independent, ie a routine and keep running until it ends and the channel type is responsible for facilitating communication with background routines, the channel type is synchronized, and when it has a value entered (think like a pipe), it only receives another value if the first one is read (if the pipe is empty), this attitude prevents the functions connected by the channel from being unsynchronized .
-There are also buffered channels, but this is homework (more information at https://tour.golang.org/concurrency/1).
+The key components responsible for Go’s concurrency model are the go keyword, channels, and goroutines.
+The go keyword initiates a function as a goroutine, allowing it to run independently alongside the main thread until it completes.
+Channels facilitate communication between goroutines by providing a synchronized way to send and receive values.
+When a value is sent to a channel (similar to a pipe), it is only received if the channel is ready to accept it, ensuring synchronization and preventing race conditions between connected functions.

+Additionally, Go supports buffered channels, which allow for more flexible communication patterns by enabling channels to hold a specified number of values without immediate receipt.
+Understanding these concurrency mechanisms is essential for building efficient and scalable applications in Go.
+For more information, visit the Go Concurrency Tour.

 ```go
 func pool() chan string {